targendaz2/Mac-Set-Default-Apps/README.md

 # Mac Set Default Apps (MSDA)

 MSDA provides an easy way to silently change the default applications used by macOS.
+There are no pop-ups or prompts and, even better, it works for Google Chrome!

 ## Requirements
 * macOS 10.14.0 or newer